dy/sprae/readme.md

 #### `:ref="id"`

-Expose element to data scope with the `id`:
+Expose element to current data scope with the `id`:

 ```html
 <!-- single item -->